Scrooge McDuck and Money: History

-Scrooge McDuck and Money is Scrooge McDuck's first animated appearance (apart from a brief cameo appearance on the Mickey Mouse Club television series), and the only time he would appear with Huey, Dewey, and Louie until DuckTales twenty years later.
+Scrooge McDuck and Money is Scrooge McDuck's first animated appearance (apart from a brief cameo appearance on the Mickey Mouse Club television series), and the only time he would appear with Huey, Dewey, and Louie until Sport Goofy in Soccermania and DuckTales twenty years later.
 It was also one of the first cartoons that the studio released after Walt Disney's death.

-This short had been long rumored to have been attached to theatrical screenings of The Jungle Book; however, animation historian Jerry Beck has since disputed this due to that film's October release date (Scrooge McDuck and Money was released in March 1967), instead suggesting that the short was likely attached and released theatrically with either The Adventures of Bullwhip Griffin or The Gnome-Mobile earlier that year.
+This short is often believed to have been attached to theatrical screenings of The Jungle Book, but the animation historian Jerry Beck has disputed this due to that film's October release date (Scrooge McDuck and Money was released in March 1967), instead suggesting that the short was likely attached and released theatrically with either The Adventures of Bullwhip Griffin or The Gnome-Mobile earlier that year.